NikitaY69/trimer-flip-montecarlo/README.md

 For more informations about the scientific background and particularly our package dynamical speedup compared to standard simulation methods, the reader is invited to consult `docs/report.pdf`.

 ## Installation
+Our project is guaranteed to run on linux-based systems as we personally use it on a cluster running a very old version of Debian.
+Moreover, we tested it for C++ 11, 14 and 17 on the latest version of Ubuntu using github CI workflows and it works just as fine.
+The build tests for macos systems did not pass.
+We are currently investigating the problem and we hope to address this issue very soon.
+The procedure to install our project is described next.

 1. Clone the repository:
    ```bash